Gizzle

+Career

-Early career
+2007–2008: Early career

 From South Los Angeles, Proby showed a talent for writing from a young age, composing poetry and lengthy letters to her father when he was in jail.
 She started rapping as a teenager under the stage name Lady G Da Real Deal, regularly attending freestyle rap events in Los Angeles and San Bernardino county.
 She recorded a demo with Rhythm D of Ruthless Records and was offered a recording contract at the age of 17.
 However, she was encouraged by her manager, Cudda Love, to pursue songwriting for others instead.

 In 2007, she gained her first writing credit on the Lil' Fizz track "Beds".
 She was then invited by producer Teddy Riley to write for Snoop Dogg's 2008 album Ego Trippin'.
 She is credited on the tracks "Gangsta Like Me" and "Can't Say Goodbye", both of which were regularly highlighted in positive reviews of the album.

 Ghostwriting

 Since her early work with Riley and Snoop Dogg, Proby has become a prolific hip hop ghostwriter, working with prominent artists including Kanye West, Nicki Minaj, Meek Mill, Boosie Badazz, Kevin Gates, G-Eazy, Iggy Azalea, Trey Songz, Travis Scott and T.I.
 Two of her most frequent collaborators are Ty Dolla Sign, who she has worked with since 2008, and Puff Daddy (Sean Combs), whose albums MMM and No Way Out 2 she contributed to extensively.

 Unusually for a female writer, Proby writes primarily for male rappers, but has been praised for successfully "getting inside the heads" of artists and working closely with them to compose songs that match their personal styles.
-She is also one of very few prominent queer women in the hip hop industry.
+She is also one of very few queer women in the hip hop industry.
 Ty Dolla Sign has stated that this is an advantage in the often hypermasculine and hypersexualised world of hip hop, "you know she gets both sides 'cause Gizzle got bitches too!"